-Administration unveils plan to privatize Fannie, Freddie
+Treasury unveils plan to privatize Fannie Mae, Freddie Mac

 ARE THERE CONCERNS WITH THE NEW APPROACH?

-Some experts have expressed concern that the new capital requirements for the companies could cause them to increase their fees for guaranteeing mortgages, potentially raising borrowing costs for homebuyers.
+Some critics have expressed concern that the new capital requirements for the companies could cause them to increase their fees for guaranteeing mortgages, potentially raising borrowing costs for homebuyers.

+Sen. Sherrod Brown of Ohio, the senior Democrat on the Senate Banking Committee, called the new plan “another industry giveaway that would destabilize the economy … and limit access to mortgages for working people across the country.”

+“President Trump’s housing plan will make mortgages more expensive and harder to get,” Brown said in a statement.

 Administration officials acknowledge it’s hard to predict what the impact on borrowing costs would be.
 But they maintain that by removing government restrictions, the plan would likely expand the supply of mortgages and possibly lower costs.

-Note: This story has been corrected to show the name of the agency is the Federal Housing Finance Agency.